j6k4m8/booksnake/README.md

 - Make booksnake executable, if it isn't already. `chmod +x ./booksnake`
 - Run booksnake with the name of the file as its only argument: `./booksnake HitchhikersGuide.epub`
 - Go read a book or something

+# TODO

+- Magnet links
+- Intelligently guess what format has been downloaded (deprecate the `-f` flag)